 How to sign up for Metromile

-The first step is to request a quote.
+The first step is to request an insurance quote.
 Rest assured that checking your rate won’t affect your credit score.
 You’ll be asked to enter personal information, like your address and date of birth.
 Then you’ll need to enter basic information on the vehicle you want to insure, such as the year, make, model, and ownership status.

 Next, you’ll be prompted to estimate your monthly mileage.
 With pay-per-mile insurance, it’s important to provide an accurate estimate.
 It may not be worth switching from a traditional plan if you’re clocking a lot of miles in your daily commute.
 Don’t stress over the occasional road trip — Metromile maxes out daily mileage at 250 miles (or 150 miles for folks in New Jersey, lucky you!).
 You’re nearly off to the races!
 Now you’ll need to enter the details for the primary insured and any secondary drivers.
 Nothing new here.